RyZum/battle_for_eden/rules.md

 To create a battle on 1 front, the player chooses a frontier between one of their territories and another territory they want to conquer.
-They then leave 1 troop on the center of their territory (which stays behind to occupy it), place the rest near the frontier, and play a unit card from their hand to start the battle.
+They then leave at least 1 troop on the center of their territory (which stays behind to occupy it), place the rest near the frontier, and play a unit card from their hand to start the battle.